xingbod/xingbod.github.io/_pages/about.md

 Please feel free to use my [Public PGP Key](/files/publicPGP.asc) when you email me.

 :fire: I am proudly a participant in a charity project (蓝信封行动,留守儿童关爱中心) and was interviewed by this project; see the interview at [here](https://mp.weixin.qq.com/s/bo23lhRF_RxtpezyHff_mQ).
+I serve as a Editor for SR, Guest Editor for the Symmetry and as an AC for BMVC since 2024.

 :new: